middelkoopt/piwulf/NOTES.md

 wwctl completion bash > /etc/bash_completion.d/wwctl
 ```

+## IPv6

+The Pi4 will boot off of IPv6, the Pi5 has issues.
+* Set USE_IPV6=1 in the EEPROM
+* Remove the IPv4 DHCP range IP address and do not set dhcp template to static

 ToDo:
  * Cleanup
    * Make Ipaddr and Ipaddr6 use the prefix length and then add a "Ip and IP6" to get just the ip?